mr-php/mr-php.github.io/_posts/2016-07-15-advanced-multi-hasmany-model-forms-yii2.md

 tags: [yii]
 ---

 Manage multiple child models in a form, supporting validation for each model.
-For a single child model see [advanced-multi-model-forms-yii2](advanced-multi-model-forms-yii2).
+For a single child model see [Advanced Multi-Model Forms](% post_url advanced-multi-model-forms-yii2 %).

 Simply click a button to add another child, and it will magically appear on the form.